 Diseases that affect the entire body, such as diabetes, can damage many different nerves, including the sciatic nerve.
 The sciatic nerve also may be harmed by pressure from a tumor, abscess or other mass, or by bleeding in the pelvis.

 Sciatica symptoms include sensation changes, numbness, tingling, burning and pain in the buttocks, down the back of the legs and/or into the soles of the feet.
 Sciatica can also cause weakness in the legs, knees and feet, and, in severe cases, can cause a loss of mobility.
 In many cases, sciatica affects just the right or left side of the body, but it can affect both.

 Treatment of sciatica

 Traditionally, the only surgical option for addressing sciatica was open back surgery.
 Open back surgery involves high risks and many complications, but Laser Spine Institute offers minimally invasive, outpatient procedures as an alternative.
 Our advanced procedures can address the causes of sciatica and help a patient find meaningful relief from back pain.
-Our procedures – called an endoscopic discectomy, a foraminotomy or a laminotomy – are for people with a herniated disc, bulging disc or bone spur that is pressing against the sciatic nerve and causing the symptoms of sciatica.
+Our procedures – called a discectomy, a foraminotomy or a laminotomy – are for people with a herniated disc, bulging disc or bone spur that is pressing against the sciatic nerve and causing the symptoms of sciatica.
 By removing or shrinking the herniated disc or bulging disc with a laser, we can decompress the nerve.
 After excess disc and bone material are removed, the symptoms of sciatica generally disappear.

 Once a Laser Spine Institute surgeon has completed the procedure, the patient (with a companion) will be able to leave our surgery center the same day.
 The patient then returns the following day for a postoperative visit.